awsdocs/amazon-rds-user-guide/doc_source/CHAP_MariaDB.md

 ## MariaDB file size limits in Amazon RDS<a name="RDS_Limits.FileSize.MariaDB"></a>

-For MariaDB DB instances, the maximum provisioned storage limit constrains the size of a table to a maximum size of 16 TB when using InnoDB file\-per\-table tablespaces\.
+For MariaDB DB instances, the maximum size of a table is 16 TB when using InnoDB file\-per\-table tablespaces\.
 This limit also constrains the system tablespace to a maximum size of 16 TB\.
 InnoDB file\-per\-table tablespaces \(with tables each in their own tablespace\) are set by default for MariaDB DB instances\.
-For more information, see [Amazon RDS DB instance storage](CHAP_Storage.md)\.
+This limit isn't related to the maximum storage limit for MariaDB DB instances\.
+For more information about the storage limit, see [Amazon RDS DB instance storage](CHAP_Storage.md)\.

 There are advantages and disadvantages to using InnoDB file\-per\-table tablespaces, depending on your application\.
 To determine the best approach for your application, see [File\-per\-table tablespaces](https://dev.mysql.com/doc/refman/5.7/en/innodb-file-per-table-tablespaces.html) in the MySQL documentation\.